rebelinux/Diagrammer.Core/Docs/help/support.md

 Diagrammer.Core is actively maintained and supported by :simple-github: [rebelinux](https://github.com/rebelinux){:target="_blank"}.
 I value your feedback and am committed to resolving any issues you encounter with our PowerShell module.
 Questions, suggestions, and bug reports should be submitted to us using our public GitHub [issue tracker](https://github.com/rebelinux/Diagrammer.Core/issues){:target="_blank"}.

+!!! note
-> **Note:** Our team addresses reported issues as time permits.
+    Our team addresses reported issues as time permits.
 We do not provide a guaranteed response time for reported issues at this time.

 ## What kind of support is available?